 Fantastic!
 But there is a BUT ...

-However, lithium-sulfur batteries have problems.
-Both the cathode and the anode are super reactive.
+However, lithium-sulfur batteries present problems.
+Both the cathode and anode are super reactive.
 Sulfur cathodes are so reactive that they dissolve during battery operation.
-This problem gets worse at high temperatures.
-In addition, lithium-metal anodes are prone to the formation of needle-like structures called dendrites that can puncture parts of the battery, causing it to short out.
+This problem worsens at high temperatures.
+Additionally, lithium-metal anodes are prone to the formation of needle-like structures called dendrites that can puncture parts of the battery, causing it to short.
 As a result, lithium-sulfur batteries only last up to tens of cycles.

 New high-density batteries: the prospects